RaspAP/raspap-webgui/README.md

 www-data ALL=(ALL) NOPASSWD:/bin/cp /tmp/dhcpddata /etc/dnsmasq.conf
 www-data ALL=(ALL) NOPASSWD:/sbin/shutdown -h now
 www-data ALL=(ALL) NOPASSWD:/sbin/reboot
+www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan0 down
+www-data ALL=(ALL) NOPASSWD:/sbin/ip link set wlan0 up
+www-data ALL=(ALL) NOPASSWD:/sbin/ip -s a f label wlan0
+www-data ALL=(ALL) NOPASSWD:/bin/cp /etc/raspap/networking/dhcpcd.conf /etc/dhcpcd.conf
+www-data ALL=(ALL) NOPASSWD:/etc/raspap/hostapd/enablelog.sh
+www-data ALL=(ALL) NOPASSWD:/etc/raspap/hostapd/disablelog.sh
 ```

 Once those modifications are done, git clone the files to `/var/www/html`.